 A proctor is there to confirm that you are indeed the person taking the exam.
 Proctors can be any reputable person other than an immediate family member, someone that resides with you, or a current/former student of the University.
 Your final Examination will be sent to your proctor using the same method in which you receive coursework.
 If you are unable to complete your Final Exam in one sitting, then your proctor must keep all testing materials until your next session.
 Once your Final Exam is complete, your proctor must sign his or her name at the bottom of your answer sheet.

-Final Exams are not automatically sent; they must be requested by the student.
-Once your four Unit Examinations have been graded and posted to your online Degree Plan and all Writing Assignments have been received by the University, then your Final Examination request will be processed.
-You can request your Final by filling out the Final Exam Scheduling Form (last page in your study guide), or logging into Coast Connection and using the form located under the Testing link.
-Hard copy Final Exam Scheduling Forms can be faxed to 714-547-5777 or mailed to the University.
+Final examinations are not automatically sent; they must be requested by the student.
+Once your four unit examinations have been graded and posted to your online Academic Plan and all writing assignments have been received by the University, then your final examination request will be processed.
+If you are completing your work online, you will see a prompt after unit examination and writing assignment boxes.
+If you are completing your work by mail, you can request your final by filling out the Final Examination Scheduling Form (last page in your study guide) and mailing it or faxing it to the University.

-What if I do not do well on an examination?
+What if I do not do well on an examination or course?